Shashi1024/Java/Notes/Data_types.md

 ## Non-Primitive (Reference) Data Types
 - dont store the value directly
 - they store a reference (a memory address) to the object's location in the heap memory. [a pointer to an object].
-- Objects are allocated memory on Heap, and references on Stack.
+- Objects are allocated memory on Heap, and the allocation for reference variable depends on whether it is instance, static or local same as the primitive types.
 - `default`: `null`
 - `size` : the size of a reference variable is typically fixed (4 bytes or 8 bytes based on the JVM)
   - size of the object it refers to can vary.